lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/modules.md

 ### modenv/ml

-* HPC-DA software (for use on the "ml" partition)
+* hpc-da software (for use on the ml-partition)
-* necessary to run most software on the "ml" partition (The instruction set [Power ISA](https://en.wikipedia.org/wiki/Power_ISA#Power_ISA_v.3.0) is different from the usual x86 instruction set.
+* necessary to run most software on the ml-partition (The instruction set [Power ISA](https://en.wikipedia.org/wiki/Power_ISA#Power_ISA_v.3.0) is different from the usual x86 instruction set.
 Thus the 'machine code' of other modenvs breaks).